JavaScript / TypeScript SDK

 ---|---|---|---|---|

-storage | IExternalStorage | Optional | Browser localStorage | Used for storing all the existing and collected SDK data |
+storage | IExternalStorage | Optional | Browser localStorage | Used for storing all the existing and collected SDK data. |

-requester | IExternalRequester | Optional | Browser fetch | Used for performing all the network requests |
+requester | IExternalRequester | Optional | Browser fetch | Used for performing all network requests. |

-eventSource | IExternalEventSource | Optional | Browser EventSource | Used for receiving Server Sent Events for Real Time Update capabilities |
+eventSource | IExternalEventSource | Optional | Browser EventSource | Used for receiving Server Sent Events for Real Time Update capabilities. |

-visitorCodeManager | IExternalVisitorCodeManager | Optional | Browser cookie | Used for storing and synchronizing visitor code |
+visitorCodeManager | IExternalVisitorCodeManager | Optional | Browser cookie | Used for storing and synchronizing visitor codes. |

 Storage